 In cancer, 3-BP surpasses targeted therapies as targeted therapies are quickly made obsolete by intra-tumoral heterogeneities (too genetically varied for a sustained effect).
 But 3-BP works on all PET scan positive cancer cells.
 These cancer cells have a cellular metabolism that can be attacked by a small molecule such as 3-BP.
 Dr. Peter Pedersen’s lab at Johns Hopkins in Baltimore Maryland has thoroughly investigated 3-BP and then a formulation for 3-BP has been worked out to increase efficacy, decrease toxicity and nuance the delivery to cancer cells.

-Patients, scientists and many others are frequently interested in knowing whether 3-BP is more effective and less toxic to cancer patients than currently approved chemotherapy drugs.1 Certainly, this is the case for experimental animals.
+Patients, scientists, and many others are frequently interested in knowing whether 3-BP is more effective and less toxic to cancer patients than currently approved chemotherapy drugs.1 Certainly, this is the case for experimental animals.
 In fact, 3-BP is one of the most effective anti-cancer drugs, and in some cases, perhaps the most effective.2 3-BP targets the essential energy production machinery of cancer cells while leaving the same machinery in normal cells preserved.
 This discovery has been instrumental in propelling a new direction in cancer research focused on selectively targeting the cancer cells’ energy production factories.
 In fact, Dr. Peter Pedersen’s lab of Johns Hopkins is the pioneer in conceptualizing/inventing this new strategy.

-There are two energy (ATP) production factories inside the cell, i.e., glycolysis and mitochondrial oxidative phosphorylation.
+There is two energy (ATP) production factories inside the cell, i.e., glycolysis and mitochondrial oxidative phosphorylation.
 In normal cells, about 5 percent of the total cellular energy (ATP) production is derived from glycolysis and about 95 percent from mitochondria.3 In cancer cells the energy production by glycolysis is significantly increased (up to 60 percent).4 This dramatic increase in glycolysis in cancer cells results in a significant increase in lactic acid production.

 More than 90 percent of cancers exhibit this common metabolic phenotype.
-This is called the “Warburg Effect”, i.e., significant increase in glycolysis in cancer cells even in the presence of oxygen.
+This is called the “Warburg Effect”, i.e., a significant increase in glycolysis in cancer cells even in the presence of oxygen.
 The most frequently used cancer detection method clinically, i.e., Positron Emission Tomography (PET), is based on this metabolic phenotype, i.e., the “Warburg effect”.

 Cancer cells that exhibit the “Warburg effect” pump out the produced lactic acid via a monocarboxylate transporter (MCT).
 The number of these transporters (considered as doors or gates) in cancer cells is much greater than in normal cells.